Angelika's Yarn Store

 2000, I was ready for it.
 All the wonderful yarns and the new knitters!!
 In 2010 I relocated downtown Portland, in a tucked-away in a small strip mall.

-Henry now joined me 5 days a week with a man's sense of color and a real grasp of what's trending.
-Laura, a PSU student, has also joined us part time.
+Henry joined me 5 days a week with a man's sense of color and a real grasp of what's trending.
+Laura, a PSU student, also joined us part time.
 We worked with hand knitters, machine knitters and crocheters, and time permitting, I try to get a few knit designs published.
 I still love my knitting machines and continue to put them to work with hand knit yarns.

 Today, we are located in a 5400 sq ft warehouse.
 A yarn store "super store" in Independence, Missouri!
 My mission statement is customer service!!
 I feel that is more important than the products.
 You can read some of the wonderful emails I get on my testimonial page.
 I am a lover of fine quality yarns, and hope you like what I've chosen to stock.

 My Advice: Keep to simpler patterns.
 Knit and crochet therapy is supposed to be fun and relaxing.
 And if that means nothing but scarves in stockinet stitch, so be it!
 Don't stress this part of your life with complex patterns.
 Bring a smile to your eyes, fingers and mind with simple patterns and beautiful yarns.
 Along those lines, I have attempted to bring in the very basic of crochet and knit leaflets and patterns.
 To me, it isn't necessarily fancy stitches and upscale shapes, it is simple shapes, easy stitches and beautiful, colorful, quality yarns that makes for a therapeutic session and a happy knitter or crocheter.
-See the links at the left for hand knitting and crochet patterns.

 If you are new to machine knitting and don't know what